zopefoundation/zope.testing/README.txt

 doctest.py
   Enhanced version of python's standard doctest.py.
   Better test count (one per block instead of one per docstring).
+  See doctest.txt.

   (We need to merge this with the standard doctest module.)

+doctestunit.py
+  Provides a pprint function that always sorts dictionary entries (pprint.pprint from the standard library doesn't sort very short ones, sometimes causing test failures when the internal order changes).

 formparser.py
   An HTML parser that extracts form information.

   This is intended to support functional tests that need to extract information from HTML forms returned by the publisher.

+  See formparser.txt.

 loggingsupport.py
   Support for testing logging code